-When a solar flare occurs, most of the time the electrons and protons ejected from the sun do not reach the Earth, because their trajectory takes them in another direction.
-If they do reach Earth, they do so 20 to 40 hours after the flare.
-As these relatively low-energy charged particles sweep past, they distort the Earth's geomagnetic field, causing a geomagnetic storm.
+When a CME occurs, whether or not it accompanies a solar flare, most of the time the electrons and protons ejected from the sun do not reach the Earth.
+This is because their trajectory takes them in another direction.
+If they do reach Earth, however, they do so 20 to 40 hours after the CME.
+As these charged particles sweep past, if their magnetic orientation is just right, they can distort the Earth's geomagnetic field, causing a geomagnetic storm.
 This results in acceleration of the particles to energy levels that permit them to penetrate into the ionosphere at the poles.
-This tremendous influx causes auroral displays at mid-latitudes and can disrupt HF communications for several hours or longer.
+This tremendous energy influx causes auroral displays at mid-latitudes and can disrupt HF communications for several hours or even much longer.
 Extraordinary radio noise and interference can accompany geomagnetic storms and associated auroras, especially at HF.
 Radio emissions from solar flares may be heard as sudden increases in noise on the VHF bands.